Easterseals Community Rally: Meet Kyli

 Meghan VanDyke said her daughter Kyli came unexpectedly at 23 weeks after a placental abruption.
 She said Kyli weighed around 14 ounces.

-“Some after affects of that, she had some brain bleeds that have led to cerebral palsy, and also she has hydrocephalus.
+“Some after-effects of that, she had some brain bleeds that have led to cerebral palsy, and also she has hydrocephalus.
 The biggest challenge we have to overcome is the cerebral palsy, and so that’s really where her kind of interaction with Easterseals started out,” said VanDyke.

 Kyli began working with Easterseals Central Illinois, where she received feeding assistance, and speech, occupational, and physical therapies.